lestrrat-go/jwx/docs/99-faq.md

 ## Why are you generating so many fields?

 Because a lot of the code is repetitive.
 For example, maintaining the 15 fields in a JWE header in all parts of the code (getter methods, setter methods, marshaling/unmarshaling) is doable but very very very cumbersome.
-We think that resources used to watching out for typos and other minor problems that may arise during maintenance is better spent elsewhere by automating generation of consistent code.
+We think that resources used for watching out for typos and other minor problems that may arise during maintenance is better spent elsewhere by automating generation of consistent code.

 ## Why is (jwk.Key).Algorithm() and jwa.KeyAlgorithm so confusing?